-A) Day 1 – You can visit Guwahati and head to Shillong.
+Day 1: You can visit Guwahati and head to Shillong.

-Day 3 – Visit Cherrapunjee, explore the place, indulge in activities & meet new people
+Day 3: Visit Cherrapunjee, explore the place, indulge in activities, and meet new people.

-Day 5 – back to Shillong and visit the tourist places
+Day 5: Return to Shillong and explore the tourist attractions.

-A) The state of Meghalaya has two major languages: Khasi and Garo.
-Jaintia, too, is represented as a widely-spoken language in the region.
+The state of Meghalaya has two major languages: Khasi and Garo.
+Jaintia, too, is represented as a widely spoken language in the region.

-A) The best months to visit this state are April and June.
-The pleasant weather permits for outdoor activities.
-In Meghalaya summers are ideal for adventure holidays as you get to enjoy the outdoors without being afflicted by too much of an extraordinary heat.
+The best months to visit this state are April and June.
+The pleasant weather permits outdoor activities.
+In Meghalaya, summers are ideal for adventure holidays, as you get to enjoy the outdoors without being afflicted by too much extraordinary heat.

-A) Meghalaya is known for its natural beauty.
+Meghalaya is known for its natural beauty.
 Especially well known are the living root bridges in Cherrapunji.
-In Meghalaya you can also explore Mawsmai caves and run along the Davids Scott Trail.
-At this highland state you will find some of India's highest peaks and lush green tropical forests – but only a few tourists make it to this heavenly destination because Meghayala has (so far!) remained undiscovered.
+In Meghalaya, you can also explore Mawsmai caves and run along the David Scott Trail.
+In this highland state, you will find some of India's highest peaks and lush green tropical forests, but only a few tourists make it to this heavenly destination because Meghayala has (so far!) remained undiscovered.

-Q) How many days are sufficient for a Meghalaya trip?
+Q: How many days are sufficient for a trip to Meghalaya?

-A) Rice with spicy meat and seafood preparations is of major importance to the Khasi and Jaintia people.
-They raise goats, pigs, birds, ducks, and cows which they enjoy eating.
+Rice with spicy meat and seafood preparations is of major importance to the Khasi and Jaintia people.
+They raise goats, pigs, birds, ducks, and cows, which they enjoy eating.
 Two popular Khasi recipes are jadoh (a delicious meat dish with spices) and ki kpu (a savory fish curry).
 These two delicacies are enjoyed by all tribes within the states.
-Another favorite Garo dish is tungrymbai, made from bamboo shoots that are cooked down into a spicy curry-like meal.
+Another favourite Garo dish is tungrymbai, made from bamboo shoots that are cooked down into a spicy curry-like meal.

 - Trekking to the Living Root Bridges